-How to properly make and use yarrow as a broad spectrum insect repelling herbal tincture which has a reputation for being stronger than DEET.
+How to properly make and use yarrow as a broad spectrum insect repelling herbal tincture (including ticks) which has a reputation for being stronger than DEET.

 Note that crushing yarrow leaves and stems and rubbing them on yourself does not really work very well (neither does citronella, by the way).
 The yarrow potency needs to be concentrated via tincture.